 Python Basics

 In order to run compound queries, an understanding of the Python programming language is required.
 Without understanding Python, you will be unable to write reports or even understand reports that have been previously written.
 This document supplies a brief overview of some of those basic constructs.
 IMAT reports require Python 3.6.
-Search the Internet for some Python tutorials, such as Codecademy, to gain a better understanding of the Python language.
+Search the Internet for some Python tutorials to gain a better understanding of the Python language.
 The Python website may be helpful after some tutorials are completed.

 Formatting and Helpful Hints